 By turning on self-assessment, every participant in the cycle will need to assess themselves.

 By turning on managers, the managers of every participant in the cycle will assess the participant (reviewee).

 By turning on direct reports, if any participant in the cycle has direct reports, those reports will need to assess the reviewee.

 By turning on peers, every participant in the cycle will either nominate or be assigned peers who will write an assessment of the reviewee.

 Suppose you've turned on the 'Peers' option.
-In that case, you can then determine who chooses the peers – are they nominated by the reviewee, approved automatically, or by the manager, or are they selected by the manager or the admin of the cycle (you).
+In that case, you can then determine who chooses the peers.
+They can be nominated by the reviewee; approved automatically or by the manager; selected by the manager or the admin of the cycle; or external to the company.

 By default, line managers will assume the manager role for their direct reports included in the review cycle.
 If you want to replace them with project managers for a specific cycle, enable the option 'Replace all direct managers with a designated project manager in this cycle' and select the person that will assume the project manager role.
 Instead, this person will give manager feedback for the participant (that person can also be chosen when actually launching the review and can be left blank when creating the template).

 Watch this video to get a detailed guide on setting up the questionnaire.